-PagP is an 8-stranded antiparallel β barrel that is preceded by an amino terminal amphipathic α -helix (30,31).
-The active site is located at the cell surface, but the amphipathic α -helix lies along the periplasmic surface of the OM (Fig. 5C).
-We have previously created internal deletions that remove sections of the amphipathic α -helix, but still allow the signal peptide to direct the export and assembly of PagP in the OM.
-We reported that OM lipid A palmitoylation, catalyzed by the amphipathic α -helix deletion constructs, could be detected at levels that were indistinguishable from a similar wildtype PagP construct (33).
-We now demonstrate that a $pagP\Delta 5$ -14 allele, which removes most of the amphipathic α -helix, is fully active in the palmitovlation of lipid A under normal conditions (Fig. 6), but it is no longer capable of restoring the R3 core truncation (Fig. 5).
-Interestingly, the R3 core truncation correlates only with the presence of the PagP amphipathic α -helix and not with differences in the pattern of lipid A acylation (Figure 5B).
-Since we alreadv established have that OM permeability depends on the lipid A acylation pattern (Table 2), the R3 core truncation is not likely a secondary consequence of PagP's influence on the barrier function of the OM.
-These findings suggest that PagP activation in the OM, initiated by the E. coli O157:H7 msbB deficiency, not only triggers lipid A palmitoylation at the cell surface, but also separately triggers R3 core oligosaccharide truncation in the cytoplasm through the action of the PagP amphipathic α -helix.
+PagP is an eight-stranded antiparallel β-barrel that is preceded by an amino-terminal amphipathic α-helix (30, 31).
+The active site is located at the cell surface, but the amphipathic α-helix lies along the periplasmic surface of the OM (Fig. 5C).
+We have previously created internal deletions that remove sections of the amphipathic α-helix but still allow the signal peptide to direct the export and assembly of PagP in the OM.
+We reported that OM lipid A palmitoylation, catalyzed by the amphipathic α-helix deletion constructs, could be detected at levels that were indistinguishable from a similar wild-type PagP construct (33).
+We now demonstrate that a pagPΔ5-14 allele, which removes most of the amphipathic α-helix, is fully active in the palmitoylation of lipid A under normal conditions (Fig. 6), but it is no longer capable of restoring the R3 core truncation